-Whenever possible, lodging reservations should be made in advance by the traveler and request a credit are authorization form faxed/emailed to the Fiscal Office.
+Whenever possible, lodging reservations should be made in advance and approved by the Fiscal Office.
 Airline reservations can be made by the employee upon request after obtaining the signed purchase order.
 The employee will be reimbursed at actual cost for plane fare if paid on their own with prior approval.
+If the traveler chooses to drive instead of flying, mileage allowed will be based on the lesser of the two.
+When comparing cost of flying verses driving, cost of the airfare, mileage to airport and airport parking should be considered.
+When driving, hotel and per diem will be allowed for one day before and one day after the conference/meeting